cal-itp/benefits/docs/configuration/environment-variables.md

     You may change this setting when deploying the app to a non-localhost domain

-The directory where Django creates its Sqlite database file. _Must exist and be writable by the Django process._
+The directory where Django creates its SQLite database file and where it creates the `uploads` folder for file uploads.
+_Must exist and be writable by the Django process._

 By default, the base project directory (i.e. the root of the repository).